 It’s no wonder since if you select the Custom installation you will see that Visual Studio 2017 doesn’t appear yet in the list of possible Visual Studio versions to integrate with:

-The first one is to create some entries in the Windows Registry.
+The first one, which was valid until Visual Studio 2015, is to create some entries in the Windows Registry.
 See Registering a Registry-Based DDEX Provider.
 For data providers and data sources the entries are:

 The second one is to create a .vsix extension (package) that provides enhanced design-time support and uses a .pkgdef file to create those registry entries.
 See Registering a Package-Based DDEX Provider.
 This is the approach used by MySQL.
 For Visual Studio 2015 you can see that it installs an extension in the folder: